scpgh/Speech-Based-Parkinson-Disease-Detector/README.md

 # 🧠 Speech-Based Parkinson’s Disease Detection using Deep Learning

-An end-to-end machine learning pipeline that detects Parkinson’s Disease from speech signals using audio feature extraction and a neural network.
+An end-to-end Deep learning pipeline that detects Parkinson’s Disease from speech signals using audio feature extraction and a neural network.

 ---